fcambus/spleen/README.md

 - Spleen 12x24: 18 Pt (24 pixels)
 - Spleen 16x32: 24 Pt (32 pixels)
 - Spleen 32x64: 48 Pt (64 pixels)

+### Web Fonts

+Release tarballs provide WOFF and WOFF2 versions suitable for use on the Web.

+As with the OpenType versions from which they are generated, WOFF and WOFF2 fonts should be used at their native pixel sizes, with font smoothing and anti-aliasing disabled when possible, to preserve the original bitmap appearance.

 ## License